Skip to content

 protected static string $model = \App\Models\Customer::class;

-protected static string $label = 'Customer'; // Optional
+protected static string $label = 'Customer'; // Shown in menu and title bar

-protected static ?string $slug = 'customers'; // Optional, auto-generated
+protected static ?string $slug = 'customers'; // URL slug, auto-generated if omitted

 public static function form(): array { /* ... */ }